Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Chronic HIV symptoms in women can include menstrual irregularities, including a period that’s lighter or heavier than usual, out of rhythm, or doesn’t arrive at all.
 HIV also puts women at a higher risk of pelvic inflammatory disease (PID), an infection of the uterus, ovaries and fallopian tubes.
 In women with HIV, PID can be more severe and take longer to treat than it does for HIV-negative women.

-In most cases, chronic HIV infections can be managed with anti-retroviral medications.
+In most cases, chronic infections can be managed with anti-retroviral medications.
 However, when left untreated, the infection almost inevitably leads to AIDS within about 10 to 12 years.

 AIDS is the final stage of HIV infection.
 Technically, a patient is diagnosed with AIDS when their CD4 T cell count drops below 200.
 This typically happens after 10 to 12 years of HIV infection.
-The CD4 T cell is the specific type of red blood cell that’s targeted by the HIV virus.
+The CD4 T cell is the specific type of red blood cell that’s targeted by the virus.
 When a person’s count drops below 200, their immune system is severely compromised, and they’re vulnerable to a number of infections that are called “opportunistic infections”.
 These are infections that might be a mild illness for a healthy person, but can be deadly for someone with AIDS.
 AIDS also makes a person vulnerable to some cancers that are otherwise very rare (x).

-When an HIV infection has progressed to the point of AIDS, a person experiences additional symptoms.
+When an infection has progressed to the point of AIDS, a person experiences additional symptoms.
 These include weight loss, intermittent fevers, chills, night sweats, extreme fatigue, persistent swelling of lymph glands, persistent diarrhea, sores on the mouth, anus and genitals, pneumonia, memory loss and depression.

 Complications From HIV/AIDS

 The main danger from HIV isn’t the disease itself.
-Rather, it’s the complications of HIV that can cause the most harm.
-Here are a few of the dangerous conditions that can result from an HIV infection that’s progressed to the point of AIDS.
+Rather, it’s the complications of it that can cause the most harm.
+Here are a few of the dangerous conditions that can result from an infection that’s progressed to the point of AIDS.
 Because of these complications, AIDS life expectancy is only about 3 to 6 years, although some people have lived for decades with proper care and treatment.

 The primary risk of AIDS is infection with another virus or bacteria.
 Without enough CD4 T cells, these infections can become life-threatening.
 They include tuberculosis, cryptosporidiosis, cytomegalovirus and toxoplasmosis.
 Less exotic infections include cryptococcal meningitis, other STIs such as syphilis or gonorrhea and even run-of-the-mill urinary tract infections.